Bridge + CARP crashes/freezes pfSense

 This configuration works well on 2.3.3+ (didn't test any previous releases), but fails on 2.4.1.

-#4 Updated by Harry Coin over 1 year ago
+#4 Updated by Harry Coin almost 2 years ago

 PF deadlocks once every 3 hours or so.
 There's a process holding a lock (carp lock, bridge lock)? which then I think fires off an ifconfig which in part wants to display carp status and there it sits.
 Interestingly VGA/keyboard ops are locked, but it is still possible to run any non-network related thread via the serial connection.
 There's lots of detail on the above referenced report.